Ansley Mall

 Ansley Mall is an open-air shopping mall in the Piedmont Heights neighborhood of Atlanta at 1544 Piedmont Avenue at the intersection of Monroe Drive near the Atlanta BeltLine trail.

-Ansley opened in 1964, sending Midtown Atlanta's Tenth Street shopping district into decline.
+Ansley opened in 1964 in Midtown Atlanta's Tenth Street shopping district.
 The single-level center had 175300 ft2 of leasable area and was anchored by a 27300 ft2 Woolworth's variety store and 35000 ft2 Colonial supermarket.
 The tenant list of the 3.2-million-dollar complex included twenty-six retailers.

 It was a "twin" of what is now officially called the Crossroads Shopping Center, better known by its name in its heyday, Stewart-Lakewood Center, an open-air shopping center on Metropolitan Parkway (formerly Stewart Avenue) at Langford Parkway (formerly Lakewood Freeway) in the Sylvan Hills neighborhood of southern Atlanta.
 Stewart-Lakewood was built in 1962 by the same company and in the same style as Ansley and was also considered a major regional retail center.

 In 1969, a movie theater in the mall was the site of the Lonesome Cowboys police raid, a seminal moment in the history of the LGBT community in Atlanta.

 The mall was renovated in 2010, the works carried out by Earthstation.